Travelling and using your phone abroad

 - Enable data roaming on your phone

-- Set up PINs for your voicemail and phone
+- Set up PINs for your phone and SIM.
+If they’re stolen, this will restrict access to your device

 In most countries, you'll get a welcome text from us as soon as you arrive and switch on your phone.